 Two Truths and a Lie

-Summary: A good get-to-know-you icebreaker in which each person says two truths and one lie.
-The goal is to figure out which statement is the lie.
+Summary: A classic get-to-know-you icebreaker in which each person says two truths and one lie.
+The goal is to figure out which statement is actually the lie!

 Ages: All.
 Recommended # of people: 6-10.
 Messiness factor: No Sweat.
 Materials Required: None.
 Recommended Setting: Indoors.